By Sarah Dillingham and Rustina Anderson, Contributing Writers

 Which Folate Supplement to Choose

-Women who choose to take a prenatal should take care to check the label carefully and confirm the supplement contains only bioavailable folate, and not folic acid.
+Women who choose to take a prenatal should take care to check the label carefully confirming the supplement contains only bioavailable folate, and not folic acid.
 It’s also wise to read the labels of any processed foods and avoid those containing folic acid.

 The following supplements contain only bioavailable folate: